Information for schools

 Tower Hamlets Careers Service can offer a variety of support to schools in fulfilling their statutory obligations.
 Please contact us if you would like to discuss this.

 Read the latest newsletter aimed at schools and other partners.
-Please do read it, share with anyone else you think may be interested and sign up for future editions.
+Please read, sign up for future editions and share with anyone else you think may be interested.

 We are aiming to expand this section of our site to include further resources, relevant news and research, local labour market information, opportunities for young people, student destinations data and more.
 Please check back to see new content soon.